CS131-TA-team/UCLA_CS131_CodeHelp/OCaml/hw1/readme.md

 * An [online interpreter](https://try.ocamlpro.com/) to play with.
 * Xinyu provided code for [OCaml Basics](./OCaml_Vasics.ml).
 You may run it line by line to get yourself started with OCaml.
 * Some [hints](./python_hint.py) are provided in Python.
 If you don't know Python you can use it as pseudo-code.

+## Currying
+* It is not required to understand currying in HW1, but if you are curious, please check for official explanation of [currying](https://ocaml.org/learn/tutorials/functional_programming.html#Partial-function-applications-and-currying), and also see if [this](./currying/) helps.
+* Currying will be covered in your midterm & final.